John Bentinck, 5th Duke of Portland: Druce case

-In 1897, a widow, Anna Maria Druce, claimed that the duke had led a double life as her father-in-law, a London upholsterer by the name of Thomas Charles Druce, who had supposedly died in 1864.
+In 1897, a widow, Anna Maria Druce, claimed that the duke had led a double life as her father-in-law, Thomas Charles Druce of the furniture business Druce & Co., who had supposedly died in 1864.
 The widow claimed that the duke had faked the death of his alter ego Druce to return to a secluded aristocratic life and that therefore her son was heir to the Portland estate.
 Her application to have Druce's grave in Highgate Cemetery opened to show that the coffin buried in it was empty and weighted with lead was blocked by Druce's executor.
 The case became the subject of continuing and unsuccessful legal proceedings.

 When it was discovered that Druce's children by a former wife were living in Australia, Anna Maria Druce's claims were backgrounded, but she was placed in an asylum in 1903.
 The case was taken up by George Hollamby Druce from 1903 onwards, who set up companies to finance his legal proceedings in 1905, and in 1907 even instituted a charge of perjury against Herbert Druce, the elder son of Thomas Charles Druce by his second wife, for having sworn that he had witnessed his father's death in 1864.
 Herbert had been born before his parents' marriage and thus was not eligible to claim the Portland title even if his father had been the duke.

 The photograph which illustrates this article is that produced by the prosecution as being of the duke, but the defence denied this and said it was of Druce.
 Evidence of a fake burial was given by a witness named Robert C. Caldwell of New York and others, and it was eventually agreed that Druce's grave should be opened.
 This was done on 30 December 1907 under the supervision of Inspector Walter Dew and Druce's body was found present and successfully identified.
 Caldwell's evidence was so unreliable that the prosecution disowned him during the trial, and it transpired that he had habitually appeared in court giving sensational, and false, testimony.
 He was found insane and died in an asylum in 1911.
 Several witnesses were in turn charged with perjury.